A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 • Empowering personal herbal education that meets you where you are and centers your own healing goals

 Herbal care unfolds over time, adapting as the body stabilizes and reorganizes.
+The medicine grows with you as it supports your growth.

-How This Practice Approaches Herbal Medicine
+How I Approach Herbal Medicine

-In practice, this means care that is:
+In practice, this means care is:

-• Clinically structured and safety-conscious
+• Clinically structured and safety-conscious for all bodies

-• Grounded in real-life constraints and goals
+• Grounded in real-life constraints and goals to meet you where you are

 • Open to deeper relationship with plant allies when appropriate